 Interview: Gary Scott

-Based in Plymouth, Devon, Gary Scott has recently returned to his home city after many years living in London.
-He’s a sculptor and painter producing abstract works which reflect his interest in psychology; he uses the wild oceanic environment to draw out memories and emotions from his life, particularly his childhood.
-His sculptures are characterised by long sensual sweeping lines and deep textures and his paintings are similarly textural and made with the same degree of spontaneity.
+Based in Plymouth, Devon, the sculptor Gary Scott has recently returned to his home city after many years living in London.
+He makes abstract works drawing inspiration and materials from his local landscape with casts taken from rock pools, collections of discarded litter, mud, pebbles and seaweed and in the studio, these are morphed into forms and united with pure pigment, gold leaf and psychedelic car paint.
+His work has a dynamic unpredictability, a tender awkwardness, which at once seduces yet challenges our perceptions and assumptions.
 Gary’s work has been widely exhibited including at the Royal College of Art, ING Discerning Eye, the Cork Street Open, KPMG’s Canary Wharf HQ and at Waterperry House, Oxford.
-His work is collected internationally, with owners as far afield as New York, Dubai, Barbados and Brisbane.
-As well as his Gallery work he has undertaken numerous commissions including the memorial sculpture ‘Free Spirit’ situated in the heart of St Ives in Cornwall and publically visible.
-Scott completed an MA (Art & Science) at Central Saint Martins, London in 2018, achieving a Merit.
+He is collected internationally, with owners as far afield as New York, Dubai, Barbados and Brisbane.
+As well as his Gallery work, he has undertaken numerous commissions including the memorial sculpture “Free Spirit” situated in the heart of St. Ives in Cornwall and publicly visible.
+Scott has a degree from Oxford Brookes in Psychology and Human Biology, a Sculpture Diploma from the Art Academy in London and recently completed an MA in Art and Science at Central Saint Martins (2016/18), achieving a Merit.

 LC – Do you think ITSLIQUID GROUP can represent an opportunity for artists?

 GS – ITSLIQUID represents a great opportunity for artists to expand their audience, often showing in exciting major cities and inevitably on social media.